Skip Navigation

 Salcha River State Recreation Site

-Routine host projects: Monitor campground, boat launch and fee program; assist with State Park annual decal sales; assist campers and day users; maintain visitor use logs; perform minor maintenance, clean and maintain restrooms; may assist with the Harding Lake entrance fee station, trail development, and landscaping needs.
+Routine host projects: Monitor campground, boat launch and fee program; annual decal sales; assist campers and day users; maintain visitor use logs; perform minor maintenance, clean and maintain restrooms; may assist with the Harding Lake entrance fee station.

 Amenities: Subsistence payment, rustic cabin on the river, showers at Harding Lake Ranger Station (approximately 3 miles away).
 Convenience stores in area, and major services in Fairbanks and North Pole, within 45 miles of park.